Getting Started with MaxTAF

 Running a Suite will automatically produce an Allure report on completion.

-- Navigate to the Schedule page using the side navigation menu.
+- Head to the ‘Schedule’ page using the navigation menu.

 Finishing Up